syncfusion-content/blazor-docs/blazor/diagram-component/shapes.md

 ---
 layout: post
 title: Shapes in Blazor Diagram Component | Syncfusion
-description: Learn here all about shapes in Syncfusion Blazor Diagram component and more.
+description: Learn here all about how to create various shapessuch as image, html etc in Syncfusion Blazor Diagram component and more.
 platform: Blazor
 control: Diagram Component
 documentation: ug
 ---

-# Shapes
+# Shapes in Blazor Diagram Component

 Diagram provides support to add different kind of nodes.
 They are as follows: